 3. They Are Forced to Work with People Who Are Not Good at Their Jobs

-So when a manager is expected to lead a team of people who are not qualified to perform the job they were hired to do, it’s easy to understand why they would choose just to leave rather than be forced to work with people who will not produce results.
+So when a manager is expected to lead a team of people who are not qualified to perform the job they were hired to do, it’s easy to understand why managers quit.

 4. They Don’t See Growth

 While some managers are perfectly happy to stay managers until they retire, some managers aspire to be much more.
 They may simply see that there is nowhere “else” to grow and choose another path.

 - Being at the top of the ladder